 Under the Mosaic Law numerous consequences of curses on crops, flocks, health and so forth are mentioned, yet not a single word appears that would indicate endless torment in a place called hell for the individual.

 If God had planned to use such severe punishment as an eternal endless hell, would He not have been obligated to reveal these criteria to His creation?
-I can only conclude that the reason that no such clarity was ever given is because there is no such place as hell!
+I can only conclude that the reason that no such clarity was ever given is because there is no such place as hell for humanity!